gas-buddy/configured-rabbitmq-client/README.md

 configured-rabbitmq-client
 ==========================
-A small wrapper around the rabbot to allow configuration from confit.
+A small wrapper around the foo-foo-mq to allow configuration from confit.

 ## Persistent messages
 exchanges and queues are `durable` by default.
 You can make messages persistent in an exchangeGroup (primary, retry and rejected) by doing the following: